A Washington-based think tank’s recent report warned that Temu is ‘an information-gathering spyware program masquerading as an e-commerce site.’

 The incoming administration and the new Congress must take action to address the threats posed by Chinese budget online retailer Temu, according to a recent report published by the Washington-based Center for Strategic and International Studies (CSIS).

-Diane Rinaldo, a non-resident senior associate at the CSIS’s Strategic Technologies Program, stated in her Oct.
-24 report that the new TikTok law “failed to address the broader problem that goes beyond any single app.”
+Diane Rinaldo, a nonresident senior associate at the CSIS’s Strategic Technologies Program, stated in her Oct.
+24 report that a new law regarding TikTok “failed to address the broader problem that goes beyond any single app.”
 The new law, which passed with huge majorities in the House and Senate earlier this year, requires TikTok’s China-based parent company to divest the app or face a U.S. ban.

 “Unfortunately, this legislation does not protect against other nefarious apps, as it focuses solely on TikTok,” Rinaldo wrote.